folio-org/folio-org.github.io/guidelines/development-design-review.md

 #### Outstanding decisions

 * Guidance for what could be debt
-* Should this decision be made via the technical design owners?
+* Should this decision be made via the Technical Design Owners?
 * Process for informing the Technical Council of debt

 ### Architectural impact